jd3vi1/IMDb-automate/README.md

 ## Features

-* [x] Logs into the user's account, searches and rates a given movie.
+* [x] Logs into the user's account, searches and rates a given movie/show.

 * [x] Adds all similar movies to watchlist (skips if they're already added).